MEng Mechanical and Electrical Engineering (H360)

 Years one and two offer a grounding in mathematics, thermal management, dynamics and control, computing, electrical energy technologies, and analogue and digital electronics.
 Laboratory work and case studies will draw together these interdisciplinary foundations.

-In year three, as well as classroom-based subjects, you will engage in an individual research project in which you will apply the knowledge and skills that you have developed focussing on a specific topic area from actuation and sensor systems and intelligent adaptable power systems to efficient, clean propulsion technologies.
+In year three, in addition to classroom-based subjects, you will engage in a research project.
+This will give you the freedom to apply the knowledge and skills that you have developed, focusing on a specific topic area, from actuation and sensor systems and intelligent adaptable power systems to efficient, clean propulsion technologies.

-Your final year will see you working as part of a larger team of students, often working with an industrial partner, to solve an engineering-related problem related to your programme subject matter.
-You will also have some choice of modules offering more in-depth engineering topics.
+Your final year will see you working as part of a larger team of students, often with an industrial partner.
+Here, you will solve an engineering-related problem related to your programme subject matter.
+You will also have a choice of modules offering more in-depth engineering topics.

 Mechanical and electrical engineering graduates will be able to innovate technologies in a range of areas.
 These might include: